THE FESTIVAL RETURNS 20-22 OCTOBER 2023 WITH ITS UNIQUE MIX OF FASCINATING GUESTS, FANTASTIC FILMS & FRIENDLY ATMOSPHERE

 Film Makers!

-Submissions for 2023 are now closed
+Submissions for 2025 are now open

 Find us on FilmFreeway